IBM-Blockchain-Archive/marbles/docs/host_marbles_locally.md

 		> npm install gulp -g
 		> npm install

-1. Almost there!
+1. Next up, pick the command that matches your setup.
+This will run marbles.

-	-If you are using a local network use this command:
+- **Option 1:** :lollipop: If you are using a local network use this command:
 	> gulp marbles3

-	- If you are using a bluemix network, use this command:
+- **Option 2:** If you are using a bluemix network, use this command:
 	> gulp marbles1

 1. If all goes well you should see this message in the console:

 ![](/doc_images/localhost1.png)